Candied Pork Back Ribs- Sticky And Rib-Tickling Tasty

 1 cup of brown sugar

+2 tbsp.
 Bone Dust BBQ Seasoning 1 tbsp. garlic powder

 2 tsp. freshly ground black pepper 1/4 cup of brown sugar